 There are different systems for grading kidney cancer.
 The Fuhrman system has been widely used in Australia, but a newer system called the International Society of Urological Pathology (ISUP) system has been introduced.
 Both systems grade kidney cancer from 1 to 4, with grade 1 being the slowest growing and grade 4 the fastest growing.

 Prognosis means the expected outcome of a disease.
-You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for any doctor to predict the exact course of your disease.
-Instead your doctor can give you an idea about common issues that affect people with kidney cancer.
+It is not possible for anyone to predict the exact course of the disease, but your medical team can give you an idea about common issues that affect people with kidney cancer.

-People who are able to have surgery to remove the cancer have a higher survival rate.
-However other factors such as your age, general fitness and medical history are also factors.
+People who can have surgery to remove the cancer tend to have better outcomes.
+However, other factors such as your age, general fitness and medical history also affect prognosis.